 The 9-point AF system with a 95% optical viewfinder is included, rather than the newer Dual Pixel system, which is excellent for focusing live views.
 However, for a standard entry DSLR, it certainly does its job.
-A feature which may be a drawback for some is the flush 3-inch display screen which is used instead of a more modern touchscreen option.
+A feature that may be a drawback for some is the flush 3-inch display screen which is used instead of a more modern touchscreen option.

 Canon doesn’t tend to include 4K video within its entry-level DSLR range, so if this is essential, you may need to look to another brand.